 The top article on the Tuesday, 15 June 1976 Caymanian Compass was ‘The Queen honours three more in the Cayman Islands’.

-“The Chairman of the Caymanian Protection Board, Mr. Arthur Berkley Hunter, attorney at law and head of the law firm of Hunter and Hunter, has been awarded the insignia of Officer of the Most Excellent Order of the British Empire in Her Majesty’s Birthday Honours,” it said.
-Also, “The Minister of the Church of God Universal the Reverend Edward Raib Arch; and the Dispenser of the GT Hospital, Mrs. Althea Elizabeth McLaughlin, received the awards of Member of the Most Excellent Order of British Empire, in the same Honours’ list.”
+It reported that chairman of the Caymanian Protection Board, Arthur Berkley Hunter, attorney at law and head of the law firm of Hunter and Hunter, has been awarded the insignia of Officer of the Most Excellent Order of the British Empire in the Queen’s Birthday Honours.
+Receiving the titles of Members of the Most excellent Order of British Empire were the Reverend Edward Raib Arch and the dispenser of the George Town Hospital Althea Elizabeth McLaughlin.
+The announcements were made at the Queen’s Birthday Parade.

 The Commonwealth Day message from the Queen was also read by the governor at the parade, urging all to strive to achieve fundamental freedoms, including to “bring down the numbers suffering from starvation in the world”.

 In the Friday, 18 June 1976 issue, the top article was ‘New Divorce Bill introduced in Legislature’.
-The new law abandoned the principle “that a single act of adultery shall be an absolute ground for divorce, though it may in fact still be a ground”.
+The law abandoned the principle “that a single act of adultery shall be an absolute ground for divorce, though it may in fact still be a ground”.

 The editorial on page 4 was on the Currency Amendment Law and the constitution.